 The purpose of the honors curriculum is to engage in an honors-level academic experience with other honors students and selected UCI faculty.
 Courses are designed especially for CHP students, and are taught by an elite group of faculty who are passionate about teaching honors students.
 Many of the courses are team-taught and interdisciplinary, and open up a world of new ideas, issues, and methods of inquiry.
 They also help students develop and sharpen their reading, writing, mathematical, analytical, and communication skills.
 CHP courses offer small discussion sections, special honors forums, and the opportunity to learn and collaborate with other highly motivated students.

-The CHP curriculum consists of Honors Humanities Core, Honors Social Science Core (Critical Issues in the Social Sciences), and Honors Science Core (The Idiom and Practice of Science, for non-science majors only).
+The CHP curriculum consists of Honors Humanities Core and two core course track options: CHP Classic Track which includes Honors Social Science Core (Critical Issues in the Social Sciences) and Honors Science Core (The Idiom and Practice of Science, for non-science majors only), and Sustainable Societies which includes Critical Analysis of Health Science Literature, Environmental Issues Facing Sustainable Societies, Social Science Perspectives on the Sustainability of Societies, and Cities: Focal Point for Sustainability Problems and Solutions.
 The CHP curriculum fulfills most of UCI’s General Education requirements.

 In addition, all CHP students engage in undergraduate research under the direction of a faculty mentor.
 You will develop and implement your own research project or creative performance, and will have opportunities to present your findings at conferences and symposia, and publish your research through UCI’s Undergraduate Research Opportunities Program.